FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/dimensions/pricingunit.md

 ## Description

-A measurement unit specified by the provider, serving as the basis for calculating unit prices associated with using a specific resource and/or service.
+A measurement unit specified by the provider, serving as the foundation (a.k.a. basis) for calculating unit prices associated with using a specific resource and/or service.

 ## Content constraints